xiao9mini/FlareDrive/README.md

 Steps:

 1. Fork this project and connect your fork with CloudFlare Pages
-2. Add a custom domain (e.g. `mydrive.domain.com`)
+2. Add a custom domain
-3. Bind R2 buckets.
-Set variable name as subdomain prefix (e.g. `mydrive`)
+3. Bind your R2 bucket to `BUCKET` varaible
-4. Manually redeploy to make R2 bindings take effect.
+4. Manually redeploy to make R2 bindings take effect

 ### Authentication